Compare

 When MuscleBuddy is the better fit

 MuscleBuddy wins when 'tracking what you ate' is not enough — you want the app to actually move you toward a goal.
 MyFitnessPal asks you to set a calorie target and adjust it yourself; MuscleBuddy reads a rolling weigh-in average against your trajectory and auto-adjusts macros, explaining what it changed and why.
 It also handles the training side — five progression methods, exercise KB, program templates — none of which MFP has.
-And it has a coach mode: a trainer can program training and nutrition for clients with Stripe Connect revenue share.
+And it has a coach mode: a trainer can program training and nutrition for clients in one place.
 If you are pairing MFP with a workout app and possibly a spreadsheet and possibly a coach in iMessage, MuscleBuddy folds all of that into one tool.

 Frequently asked